ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 1. `filepath = r'C:/Users/path/to/events.csv'`
     * Paste a filepath to the relevant CSV file.
 The filepath will be added between the provided quotation marks.
 1. `table_name = 'c_events_YYYY_mm'`
 	* Within the quotes, please add your custom table suffix.
-We recommend using `year_month` or similar, to indicate the most-recently downloaded instrument.
+We recommend using the year and month (i.e, `YYYY_MM`) or similar, to indicate the most-recently downloaded instrument.
 1. `schema = 'collectioncode'`
 	* Please edit to include the relevant project code, in lowercase, between the quotes.

 There are also some optional inputs:
-- `file_encoding`: The file_encoding: ISO-8859-1 in the event export.
+- `file_encoding`: How the file is encoded.
+ISO-8859-1 in the event export.
 The default encoding used in VUE's event export

 Once you have added your information, you can run the cell.

 ### Verifying the events file

 Before attempting to load the event files to a raw table the Nodebook will verify the file to make sure there are no major issues.
-This will be done by running the Verify events file cell.
-If no errors are flagged, you will be able to continue.
+This will be done by running the Verify Events File cell.
+If there are no errors, you will be able to continue.

 The Nodebook will indicate the success of the file verification with a message such as this: